Taihape: Railways

 There were many railway houses situated along the length of Mataroa Road; now only three remain.
 At one time Taihape had two lodges of the Royal Antediluvian Order of Buffaloes.
 One of the lodges was named Kaikoura Lodge No 226 (after the local Kaikoura River) this lodge survived until 2007.
 The lodge once had its own lodge rooms.
 The former railways house painted purple located on the highway travelling south into Taihape was once one of the two Buffaloes halls.
 The lodge in Taihape once boasted a large membership due in part to the numbers of Railways and Post Office staff stationed in the town.

 In 1999 Tranz Rail demolished the historic Taihape Railway Station.
 The Refreshment Rooms still stand on the former station platform, as do the old goods shed and locomotive depot compound at the south end of the rail yard.
 After a long period of fund-raising by Rotary, a loco turntable was re-purchased and installed in the station yard, so that special trains can run to Taihape and turn around for the return run.

 Government and politics

 Local politics

 Taihape is part of the Rangitikei District, overseen by the Rangitikei District Council.
 The Mayor of Rangitikei since 2013 is Andy Watson.

 National government

 Taihape, like the rest of the Rangitikei District, is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
 Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.

-Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996: New Zealand First, the Māori Party and the Labour Party.
+Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996: New Zealand First, Te Pāti Māori and the Labour Party.